WARNING: UNMARKED SPOILERS BELOW. CONTINUE?

 A New Mombasa police officer who is killed by the crazed Marshall Glick during the Covenant invasion.

-An old woman who tries to steal money from an ATM during the Covenant invasion of New Mombasa, and takes Sadie hostage.
+An old woman addicted to gambling, who tries to steal money from an ATM in a casino during the Covenant invasion of New Mombasa, and takes Sadie hostage.

-- Bank Robbery: Tries to steal the money in an ATM during the invasion, using a shotgun to get her way.
+- Bank Robbery: Casino robbery, but the principle is still the same.
+Tries to steal the money in an ATM during the invasion, using a shotgun to get her way.

 - Death by Materialism: Almost literally.
 A Brute pins her to the ground with an ATM she was trying to rob before finishing her with a Mauler.